 The Social Code describes certain rights and responsibilities of Bowdoin College students.
 While it imposes no specific morality on students, the College requires certain standards of behavior to secure the safety of the College community and ensure that the campus remains a center of intellectual engagement.

 Individuals who suspect violations of the Academic Honor Code and/or Social Code should not attempt to resolve the issues independently, but are encouraged to refer their concerns to the Office of the Dean of Student Affairs.
-The college reserves the right to impose sanctions on students who violate these codes on or off campus.
-A thorough description of the Academic Honor Code, the Social Code, and the disciplinary process is included in the Bowdoin College Student Handbook.
+The College reserves the right to impose sanctions on students who violate these codes on or off campus.
+A thorough description of the Academic Honor Code, the Social Code, and the disciplinary process is included in the Bowdoin College Student Handbook online.